xynehq/jaf/docs/tracing.md

 Complete examples are available in the `examples/` directory:

 - `examples/otel-tracing-demo/` - OpenTelemetry integration with Jaeger and Langfuse
-- `examples/proxy-config-demo.ts` - Proxy configuration examples

-The OpenTelemetry demo includes setup instructions for both Jaeger (for development) and Langfuse (for production) integration.
+The OpenTelemetry demo includes setup instructions for both Jaeger (for development) and Langfuse (for production) integration, as well as proxy configuration examples.